javiervela/llm-information-extraction-workshop/README.md

 - Basic knowledge of Python programming.
 - Familiarity with command-line operations.
-- CESGA FinisTerrae III account (only required for cluster execution).
+- Modules 1–3 can be done locally; Module 4 requires CESGA FinisTerrae III access.

 ---